Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 After the tree flocking, I went on to flock a bunch of other decor!!

-I even flocked a large thrift store artificial tree for my family room!
+I even flocked a large thrift store 7.5 ft artificial tree for my family room!
 Make sure to check it out along with my Christmas home tour here!

-Watch the quick video tutorial to really see how easy it is!!
+Watch the quick video tutorial at the bottom of the post to really see how easy it is!!
 This video is sped up but it only took 8 minutes to flock the 4-foot tree!

 Is the SnoFlock Permanent?

-Update: One of the questions I get asked a lot is how the flocking has held up over the years.
-It's been four years now since I went on my flocking spree.
+Update: One of the questions I get asked a lot is how the flocking has held up on artificial Christmas trees over the years.
+It’s been four years now since I went on my flocking spree.

-Every year when we pull out our Christmas decorations I am still pleasantly surprised of how well the flocking has held up.
+Every year when we pull out our Christmas decorations I am still pleasantly surprised of how well the flocking has held up the next year.

 I’m not going to lie, it still creates a bit of a mess when I have to spread all the branches out again.
 We do have to sweep up when we are done decorating and also after we take everything down because there is snow flock on the floor.